-The hot, often humid, days of summer are upon us.
-What better time to enjoy a refreshing dip?
+Now that the hot and humid days of summer are upon us, there's no better time to enjoy a refreshing dip.
 And while you’re cooling off, why not swim your way to a better body?
-Since many of us spend a lot of time at the pool, lake, or ocean over the summer, this is a convenient way to get fit.
+Since many of us spend a lot of time at the pool, lake, or ocean during the summer, this is a convenient way to get fit.

-Dr. Agatston advises working up to 20 minutes of cardio intervals (where you alternate between short bursts of intensive effort and easier recovery periods) into your swimming routine.
+Dr. Arthur Agatston, creator of the South Beach Diet advises working at least 20 minutes of cardio intervals (where you alternate between short bursts of intensive effort and easier recovery periods) into your swimming routine.
 In other words, swim as fast as you can for a lap of the pool, for example, doing the crawl, breaststroke, or whatever stroke you feel most comfortable with.
 Follow that with a slower recovery lap, then repeat, changing up your strokes, as desired.
 If you can’t do 20 minutes at first, don’t fret.
 You’ll get fitter with practice.

 For more information on how cardio interval training can help you lose weight faster and become more active, visit the Get Fit section of southbeachdiet.com.
 Not a member?
 Sign up today!